Phone-GWP-group

 Factors to consider when sourcing bottle boxes

-Getting your bottle boxes right can be a surprisingly complicated process.
+Getting your bottle boxes right can be surprisingly complicated.

-This is why it often makes sense to work alongside a packaging designer / manufacturer.
-Doing so can allow you to source a fully tailored solution that will not only provide protection, but will also delight (and help to retain) your customers.
+This is why it often makes sense to work alongside a packaging designer and manufacturer.
+Doing so can allow you to source a fully tailored solution that will not only provide protection but also delight (and help retain) your customers.

-So, if you require any assistance with your bottle boxes – or any other form of ecommerce packaging – why not speak with one of the team at GWP.
-We’ll be happy to help you develop the perfect bottle packaging for your specific requirements and application.
+If you require assistance with your bottle boxes or any other form of eCommerce packaging, why not speak with one of our packaging experts at GWP?
+We’ll be happy to help you develop the perfect bottle packaging for your specific requirements and applications.

 Share this article